 We invite you to Inquire Online.
 Although our website may answer many questions, we understand there may be unanswered or individual concerns.
 Please allow us to help you get answers by sending us a message.

 Another great way to understand our school is to come visit us!
-Just call one of our school offices and ask for our Marketing and Enrollment Manager, Rachel Prindle.
-Together you can determine a good time to come in and take a look around Bishop Leibold.
+Just call one of our school offices and ask to set up a tour!
+We will work with you to you determine a good time to come in and take a look around Bishop Leibold.

 A visit typically involves touring our facilities, spending some time observing our students and teachers in the classroom, and meeting with an administrator to address your questions.
 We encourage you to jot down questions you might have prior to or during the tour so they may be addressed.
 Each student and family is unique, and we hope you will bring your questions or concerns so we may help you get the information you need.